shellytalis/policy-model-tutorial/index.md

 In the **_<<nameOfFile>>_** you need to write the **name of the source file**.

-    You can find our source file in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022).
+You can find our source files in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022).

 **Pay Attention!** You need to put the js file in the same folder as the html file.